 DONE IS BETTER THAN PERFECT

 So I forgot about all the strict rules and used a bit of that creativity that all my young students really like.
-Oliver loves his Montessori mobiles, he can stay up to half an hour looking at them while lying on his mat alone in his room—it’s a life savior when I need to dress/shower/make up/cook/clean!
+Oliver and Emily loved their Montessori mobiles, they could stay up to half an hour looking at them while lying on their mat alone in their room (in retrospect, it was a life saviour and it promoted concentration and independent play!).

 🌸 I’m currently working on the translation of my Montessori online courses for parents: sign up to my newsletter if you want to be notified when they’re ready.